StefFrustagli/RockPaperScissorsGame/TESTING.md

 The development of this game has been challenging for me because I am a beginner, lack experience and JavaScript is a new world for me.

-- Most of the minor bugs were fixed by correcting typos and checking the correct elements to target using console.log.
+- Most of the minor bugs were fixed by correcting typos and checking the correct elements to target by using console.log.

 - The direction of the hands caused me the most stress out of all the bugs I encountered.
 My goal was to have both hands (the player's and the computer's) facing each other.
 Instead, the scissors' hands were facing down, because they took over rotation from the other hands.
 This was fixed by adding the following if/else condition to the getPlayerChoice function: